haithamaouati/GuessTheNumber/README.md

 Can you guess it?

 ## License
-GuessTheNumber is licensed under the
+Guess The Number is licensed under the
 [MIT License](LICENSE).